Alg0r3/cooking-book/specifications.md

     GET https://api.spoonacular.com/recipes/{id}/analyzedInstructions

+### PHASE 2: User Input

+Now, how to let the user input their ingredients ?

+- With a simple HTML `<input type=search>`, then the data will be treated afterwards

+> **Pro:** Easy to implement

+> **Con:** Need to formate the data

+- From a list of ingredients extracted from the database

+> **Pro:** Ingredients can be sorted by categories and types

+> **Con:** Need to have a huge amount of data in the database

+Idea of implementations:
+- Use the csv containing all the ingredients from Spoonacular, save it in a json file/database or cache it
+- When the user is typing the name of an ingredient, autocomplete/pull out potential ingredient with the same name as buttons
+- Upon clicking those buttons, it'll add the ingredients in a "What's in my fridge ?" list on the side to be prepped for the get request

 W.I.P.

+Maker for entities, controllers and such:

     composer require --dev symfony/maker-bundle

-How to let the user input ingredients ?
-- simple form then treat the data afterwards
-- from ingredients located in the database
--
+Symfony ships with a pure-JavaScript library - called Webpack Encore - that makes working with CSS and JavaScript easier:

+    composer require symfony/webpack-encore-bundle
+    yarn install

 The HTTP module of Symfony makes it easier to work with external API: